ToledoEM/stlshaper/README.md

 Feel free to contribute to this project!
 You can submit bug reports, feature requests, or pull requests.

+## Basic Image

+Hand STL from https://3d.nih.gov/entries/17249 it was further simplified and corrected on MeshLab.

+Ref: Mehra, K., Collett, K., Augenstein, R., and Hegdé J. (2022)

 ## License

 MIT License